-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Ray-Ban Standard Original 58mm Aviator Sunglasses ($153; nordstrom.com)

-These classic aviator sunglasses are lightweight, stylish and flattering on just about everyone.
+These classic aviator sunglasses are lightweight and flattering on just about everyone.

 _______________________________________________________________________________